loading...

 When first established, the mosque was a shrine built by El-Saleh Talai from stone.
 It had three doors, two minarets, and a dome on top of the mausoleum.
 It is believed that head of Imam Al-Hussein, grandson of Prophet Mohammad, is buried at the mosque.

-During the Ayuubid era, Salah El-Din took care of the mosque and built a madrassa to teach the four Sunni schools of Islamic jurisprudence.
+During the Ayyubid era, Salah El-Din took care of the mosque and built a madrassa to teach the four Sunni schools of Islamic jurisprudence.
 He also expanded the mosque and the shrine inside it without its original structure after it was burned because of the candles lit by the mosque's visitors.
 Then Amir Abdel Rahman Katkhuda rebuilt the mosque adding two iwans and a water fountain.

 When Khedive Ismail ruled Egypt, he ordered to restore and expand the mosque, which took ten years to complete.
 Then in 1953, the Egyptian government expanded the mosque to be on a total area of 3340 m2.
 It established an administrative building, a library at the eastern side along the mosque’s dome, and a women’s prayer area.